Royal Italian Army

-Within the Italian Royal Army are the elite mountain military corporals called, the Alpini.
-The Alpini are the oldest active mountain infantry in the world.
+Within the Royal Italian Army were the elite mountain military corporals, the Alpini.
+The Alpini, which remain in existence today, are the oldest active mountain infantry in the world.
 Their original mission was to protect and secure Italy's northern mountain border that aligns with France and Austria.
-This group emerged in World War I when a three-year campaign was fought against the Austro-Hungarian Kaiserjager and the German Alpenkorps.
-Again in World War II the Alpini fought alongside Axis forces in the Eastern Front as well as the Balkans Campaigns.
+This group emerged in World War I when a three-year campaign was fought against the Austro-Hungarian Kaiserjäger and the German Alpenkorps.
+In World War II, the Alpini fought alongside Axis forces in the Eastern Front as well as the Balkans campaign.

 History

 Origins

 The Regio Esercito dates from the proclamation of the Kingdom of Italy, following the unification of Italy in 1861 after most of the Papal States were seized.
 On 4 May 1861, Manfredo Fanti signed the creation decree, by which the new army was to replace the previous Royal Sardinian Army and the Army of the Two Sicilies.

 The first two tasks of the new organization were the repression of brigandage in southern Italy against irregular and hit and run forces (mixed with bands of various criminals), who refused to accept the suppression of the Kingdom of Two Sicilies, and the Third War of Italian Independence.
 On 20 September 1870, the IV Corps captured Rome, which had remained under Papal control up until then.

 On 8 February 1885, a corps of fewer than 1,000 soldiers landed at Massaua, Eritrea, starting the creation of an Italian colonial empire.
 The Italian advance of the First Italo-Ethiopian War was halted at the Battle of Adwa by overwhelming Ethiopian forces.
 The following year, as part of the Italian collaboration with the international pacification program after the revolt against the Turkish domination in Cyprus, another corps disembarked at Candia.
 On 14 July 1900, another expeditionary force was constituted to suppress the Boxer Rebellion in China in defense of the European protectorates.

 On 3 October 1911, Italy invaded Libya as part of the Italo-Turkish War.
 The war against the Ottoman Empire ended with the signing of the First Treaty of Lausanne in Ouchy, near Lausanne, Switzerland.